otammato/Monitoring-_with_Prometheus/README.md

 ```

 > Note: This Dockerized distribution of Prometheus from Bitnami expects its configuration file to be in the ```/opt/bitnami/prometheus/conf/prometheus.yml``` file, which is why you are mapping your ```prometheus.yml``` file to this location.
 Other distributions may look in other locations.
 Always check the documentation to be sure of where to mount the configuration file.

+You should see just the Prometheus container id returned, indicating that Docker has started Prometheus in the background.